Instructions for Patients after Surgery or Extractions

 Root Canal Post-Treatment Instructions

 Although the procedure is minimally invasive, a root canal is a surgical procedure and some post procedure discomfort is not uncommon.
 You may experience a dull ache in the treated tooth immediately after the root canal.
-This is generally well controlled by taking either Ibuprofen (Motrin) 800 mg every 8 hours or Acetaminophen (Tylenol) 500-1000mg every 6 hours.
-We recommend you start taking these medications before the anesthesia wears off and continue it for 24-48 hours or longer if necessary.

 The tooth that was treated may also be sensitive to biting/chewing pressure.
 This is normal and will subside with time, usually after a week or so.
 We would like you to avoid chewing on that side for 5-7 days, especially hard or sticky foods.